Open Financial Exchange - Explained

 Table of ContentsWhat is an Open Financial Exchange?How Does an Open Financial Exchange Work?Support in various countries Intuit and QFX QFX (file format)

 OFX (Open Financial Exchange) is an electronic process that is known as online data streaming format that helps to exchange any financial data.
 This type of data emerges or gathered from Microsofts OFC known as (Open Financial Connectivity) and from file formats produced by IOE (Intuits Open Exchange).
 IOE is an organization that helps to prepare large scale programmes that are used to issue financial reports or documents concerning tax data.
 This type of information is exchanged between different parties such as financial institutions and customers.
 It is to note that OFX is a data-streaming process, not any financial organization.

-References for Open Financial Exchange
+How Does an Open Financial Exchange Work?